Frijol/tessel-wifi/README.md

   console.log('I got connected!');
 }, function onDisconnected () {
+  // Executes when connection is dropped
+  // tessel-wifi will automatically try to reconnect
-  // Executes when connection is dropped console.log('Connection dropped :( Trying to reconnect');
+  // and will then run the onConnected function if successful console.log('Connection dropped :( Trying to reconnect');
 });
 ```